rusq/osx-callhistory-decryptor/README.md

 All credit for the decryption logic goes to [n0fate][1].

 ## Purpose
-Decrypt and save the call history of the macOS to a CSV file.
+Decrypt and save the macOS call history to a CSV file.

 ## Download
-Downloads are available on [Releases page][5].
+Downloads are available on the [Releases page][5].

 ## How this works

-The program creates a copy of original database in a temporary directory and operates on that copy.
-After the callhistory has been printed out, the temporary file is deleted.
+The program creates a copy of the original database in a temporary directory and operates on that copy.
+After the Call History has been printed out, the temporary file is deleted.

-The original database is not changed during run.
+The original database is not changed during the execution.

-For reference:  MacOSX stores the callhistory data in the following location:
+For reference:  macOS stores the Call History data in the following location:

     "$HOME/Library/Application Support/CallHistoryDB/CallHistory.storedata"

 ## Usage
 Start the program with `-h` command line flag to see the usage help.
-Available options will differ depending on the OS the program being started on.

 Simple usage: